mipimipi/crema/README.md

 ## Installation

-### Arch Linux et al.

-For Arch Linux and Linux distributions that are based on Arch, there is an AUR package for crema that can be installed with tools such as [pacaur](https://github.com/E5ten/pacaur) or [trizen](https://github.com/trizen/trizen).
+There is an AUR package for crema that can be installed with tools such as [pacaur](https://github.com/E5ten/pacaur) or [trizen](https://github.com/trizen/trizen).

-### Manual installation

-Clone this repository and copy the crema script to a directory of your choice.
+Another is a manual installation.
+For this, clone this repository and copy the crema script to a directory of your choice.

 ## Configuration